ng-Classic/ng-classic/aio/content/guide/angular-package-format.md

 1. They define the granularity at which code can be lazily loaded.

     Many modern build tools are only capable of "code splitting" \(aka lazy loading\) at the ES Module level.
-    The Angular ClassicPackage Format uses primarily a single "flat" ES Module per entry point.
+    The Angular Classic Package Format uses primarily a single "flat" ES Module per entry point.
 This means that most build tooling is not able to split code with a single entry point into multiple output chunks.

 The general rule for APF packages is to use entrypoints for the smallest sets of logically connected code possible.
-For example, the Angular ClassicMaterial package publishes each logical component or set of components as a separate entrypoint - one for Button, one for Tabs, etc.
+For example, the Angular Classic Material package publishes each logical component or set of components as a separate entrypoint - one for Button, one for Tabs, etc.
 This allows each Material component to be lazily loaded separately, if desired.

 Not all libraries require such granularity.
 Most libraries with a single logical purpose should be published as a single entrypoint.
-`@angular-classic/core` for example uses a single entrypoint for the runtime, because the Angular Classicruntime is generally used as a single entity.
+`@angular-classic/core` for example uses a single entrypoint for the runtime, because the Angular Classic runtime is generally used as a single entity.

 ### Resolution of secondary entry points